brijeshrchauhan/process_monitor/README.md

     --progress_interval: The interval in seconds for progress updates.
     --backup_type: The backup type, either mysqldump or mydumper.

-The script will continuously display the progress of the restoration process, including the progress bar, percentage, current speed, and estimated time of completion (ETA).
+The script will continuously display the progress of the restoration process, including the amount of data restored, progress bar, percentage, current speed, and estimated time of completion (ETA).

 ## Features